WrestleMania 2000: Aftermath

 After the event, The Rock continued to feud with Triple H over the WWF Championship.
 The feud continued on the first Raw after WrestleMania, where The Rock pinned Triple H in a non-title match.
-The following week on Raw, the feud intensified, where The Rock defeated The Big Boss Man and Bull Buchanan in a handicap steel cage match.
-After the match Triple H, Shane and Vince McMahon attacked The Rock, however, which caused him to lose a great amount of blood.
+The following week on Raw, the feud intensified, where The Rock defeated The Big Boss Man, and Bull Buchanan in a handicap steel cage match.
+After the match, Triple H, Shane, and Vince McMahon attacked The Rock, which caused him to lose a great amount of blood.
 Later that week on SmackDown!, it was announced that The Rock would face Triple H for the WWF Championship at Backlash.
-At Backlash, The Rock, with help from Stone Cold Steve Austin and Linda McMahon, defeated Triple H to win the WWF Championship.
+At Backlash, The Rock, with help from Stone Cold Steve Austin, and Linda McMahon, defeated Triple H to win the WWF Championship.

-Also the next night on Raw, Eddie Guerrero defeated Chris Jericho to win the European Championship with help from Chyna who turned on Jericho, and aligned herself wirh Guerrero.
+Also the next night on Raw, Eddie Guerrero defeated Chris Jericho to win the European Championship with help from Chyna, who turned on Jericho, and aligned herself with Guerrero.

+Crash Holly won the Hardcore Championship from cousin Hardcore Holly the next night on Raw.

 Video ban in Ireland

-The Irish Film Classification Office banned the video release of the event, owing to its use of realistic weapons, including metal chairs, timber wrapped with barbed wire, shinai and sledgehammers.
+The Irish Film Classification Office (IFCO) banned the video release of the event, owing to its use of realistic weapons, including metal chairs, timber wrapped with barbed wire, shinai, and sledgehammers.
 Deputy censor Audrey Conlon also cited the "gladiatorial bloodlust" of the crowd baying for increasingly extreme violence.
-Clear Vision Ltd., which released material from the WWF under its Silver Vision imprint, lodged an appeal (the result of which is unknown) and claimed that "our fans love the wild soap opera element", but the IFCO countered this by stating, "This is one of the most dangerous and pernicious aspects of the entire business.
-The universal distinguishing feature of all soap opera is that the storylines are regularly made more explicit and, in many instances, more violent, simply to keep audience share."
+Clear Vision Ltd., which released material from the WWF under its Silver Vision imprint, lodged an appeal (the result of which is unknown), and claimed that "our fans love the wild soap opera element", but the IFCO countered this by stating, "This is one of the most dangerous, and pernicious aspects of the entire business.
+The universal distinguishing feature of all soap operas is that the storylines are regularly made more explicit, and, in many instances, more violent, simply to keep audience share."